peter/awesome-type-check/README.md

 In addition to the types listed above you can create your own types by using [custom validate functions](#custom-validate-functions).

+## Options

+All built-in types take an options argument and the following options are shared across all types:

+* `title` - the name of the type, for documentation purposes
+* `description` - a description of the type, for documentation purposes
+* `isRequired` - used to indicate that the corresponding key in an object is required (equivalent to (Required)[#required])

 ## Basic Types Represented as Strings

 Here is an example of a `typeOf` type represented as a string: